lazywithclass/learning/to-study/obsidian-vault/Databases.md

 ### BCNF

+All non prime attributes must depend on a super-key.

-What is key in the decomposed relations must be a super-key in the original relation.
+The key in the decomposed relations must be a super-key in the original relation.

 ## Using normal forms to decompose relations